Detrimental role of fluctuations in the resource dependency networks: Effect of fluctuations

 \subsection{Effect of network topology}

 In this section, we discuss the effect of network topology on the fitness.
-In Fig.~\ref{fig:net_topology_effect}, we compare $F(\sigma)$ for both ER and SF networks where different panels correspond to different combinations of $\langle x\rangle$ and generator.
-For a given combination, changing the structure of the network changes the quantitative behavior of $F(\sigma)$, but not the qualitative behavior.
+In Fig.~\ref{fig:net_topology_effect}, we compare $F$ as $\sigma$ is varied, for both ER and SF networks where different panels correspond to different combinations of $\langle x\rangle$ and generator.
+For a given combination, changing the network topology changes the quantitative behavior of $F$, but not the qualitative behavior.
 We also see that irrespective of the combination used, the ER network performs better than the SF network.
-We note here that a similar conclusion has been reached in earlier works too \cite{Ingale_Shekatkar2020, agrawal2022effect}.
+We note here that a similar conclusion has been reached in the earlier works too \cite{Ingale_Shekatkar2020, agrawal2022effect}.
 To separately understand the effect of network topology on the fitness for the two generators, let us first consider a case in which the vertices are not allowed to share their surplus with other vertices.
-The fitness $F_{L}$ corresponding to this \emph{No-sharing} situation is the lower bound for fitness for any network where sharing is allowed.
-It is easy to see that $F_{L}$ is just the probability that a vertex produces amount greater than the threshold $R$.
+The fitness $F_{L}$ corresponding to this \emph{No-sharing} case is the lower bound for fitness for any network where sharing is allowed.
+It is easy to see that $F_{L}$ is same as $\langle f_i\rangle$ when $Q_i(x)$ in Eq(\ref{eq:Qx}) is replaced by $p(x;\beta_i)$:

 The value of $F_{L}$ for the Gaussian generator is given by: